Sharllyrose/Travel-Finder/Readme.md

 ## Problem statement

 Travel enthusiasts often struggle to find destinations that align with their specific interests, whether for a relaxing getaway, an adventurous trip, or a cultural exploration.
-With so many places to visit around the world, it can be overwhelming to narrow down the options and find a destination that fits personal preferences.
+With so many places to visit around the world, it can be overwhelming to narrow the options and find a destination that fits personal preferences.

 ## Solution

 The Travel Destination Finder solves this problem by allowing users to search for destinations based on their interests.
-The app uses data from the GeoDB API to provide suggestions for cities and countries.
+The app uses data from a mock server to provide suggestions for cities and countries.

 ## Technologies Used in Development

-The app has been developed by the use of the following technologies:
+The use of the following technologies has developed the app:
 * HTML(Hypertext Markup Language)
 * CSS(Cascading Sttyle Sheets)
-* Javascript
+* React.js
-* db.json file containing external data
+* The db.json file containing external data

 # Installation